-2.1.4 Next steps
+2.1.3 Next steps

-Now you can check how to run benchmarks, get a better understanding how to interpret the numbers in the summary report or start to create your own tracks.
+Now you can check how to run benchmarks, get a better understanding how to interpret the numbers in the summary report, configure Rally to better suit your needs or start to create your own tracks.
 Be sure to check also some tips and tricks to help you understand how to solve specific problems in Rally.